RoddyTech/Secure-My-Server/README.md

 ### generating a key pair:

-First you have to generate a keypair on your local machine:
+First you have to generate a keypair on your local machine.

 ``` ssh-keygen ```